timveil/hdp-vagrant-generator/README.md

 ## Overview

-`Vagrantfile` generator for Hortonworks Data Platform (HDP).
+A `Vagrantfile` generator for Hortonworks Data Platform (HDP).
 Built using SpringBoot, this application will generate a `Vagrantfile` file based on the supplied `application.properties`.
 This makes it very easy to create purpose built, custom Virtual Box HDP instances that are properly configured for your use case and hardware.

 ## How to run